-Figures 2 and 3 below are photographs showing two different views of an assembled AOK1-UM01 AO Kit.
+Figures 2 shows an assembled AOK5-UM01 AO Kit.
 The other adaptive optics kits follow a similar layout, but contain slightly different components, as outlined in the table on the Components tab.
 The cage components are divided into three pre-aligned pieces that need to be arranged on a user-supplied breadboard: two sections of preassembled cage components are used together to image a beam waist onto the DM surface and a third preassembled cage system is used to image a beam waist onto the Shack-Hartmann wavefront sensor.